 We’ve also been told how to handle it when things get bad.
 We should watch, be ready, pray, stay faithful, and fear not.
 Easier said than done, though, especially in these times when fear and panic are running rampant.
 One way to keep ourselves from getting swept up in unfruitful anxiety is by holding onto the promises in God’s word, like those found in Psalm 91.

 He who dwells in the secret place of the Most High will rest in the shadow of the Almighty.
 I will say of Yahweh, “He is my refuge and my fortress; my God, in whom I trust.”
-(Ps.
-91:1-2, WEB)
+(Psalm 91:1-2, all quotes from WEB)

 Hebrew words often have a variety of meanings.
 The one translated “dwell” (H3427, yashab) can also mean remain, abide, inhabit, and marry.
 It’s that last one that seems out of place to us English speakers.
 How can marriage and dwelling mean the same thing?
 But if you think of marrying someone as giving a dwelling to them it starts to seem a little less unusual (Brown, Driver, Briggs Hebrew lexicon).
 The connection also makes sense as part of the recurring imagery of the Lord marrying His people and providing dwellings for them (Matt.
 22:2; John 14:1-3).